 After about 300,000 years, the temperature has cooled to about 3,000 degrees.
 Finally, it cooled enough for electrons to combine with nuclei to form stable atoms without being ripped apart again.

 Hydrogen atoms are very poor scatterers of light, so instead of bouncing round, the photons started flying freely: the Universe was now transparent.
-The photons have been travelling
+The photons have been travelling freely every since, gradually increasing in wavelength as the Universe expands.
+Their temperature has dropped from 3000 degrees to just 3 degrees above absolute zero.
 At the time of recombination, the entire universe was filled with orange-red light; those photons are now stretched so they are seen as microwaves, coming from all directions in space.